draptik/fsharp-playground/paket-demos/README.md

 - [https://www.infoq.com/news/2016/01/paket-package-manager](Introducing Paket, a Package Manager for .NET)
 - [http://krishnabhargav.github.io/paket/2015/02/23/Hello-World-Paket.html](Using Paket - a very simple introduction)

 ## What is Paket?

-- Complete replacement for Nuget (!)
+- Complete replacement for NuGet (!)
-- Can still use Nuget Repos
+- Can still use NuGet repositories
-- Can also use other sources (Github, Git repos)
+- Can also use other sources (Github, Git repositories)

+## Setup

+### Sample 1: .NET Core, without NuGet, CLI

+Note to self: .NET Core/NuGet projects normally do not have a `package.config` file for NuGet: Instead there is a `PackageReference` attribute in the `csproj` file (see https://docs.microsoft.com/en-us/nuget/what-is-nuget#tracking-references-and-restoring-packages for details).

+### Sample 2: .NET 4.7, Migration from NuGet, Visual Studio